-- A. The future curb line for non-local and Main Streets shall be determined by an adopted Streets Map.

-Until such time as a Streets Map is developed and adopted for the area in which a property is located, the future curb line will be determined by the applicable adopted Area Plan, with the following exceptions which will measure the future curb line from the street center line: - · South Boulevard (Clanton Road to Sweden Road): 46 feet - · South Boulevard (Sweden Road to I-485): 41 feet - South Tryon Street (Clanton Road to I-77): 41 feet - North Tryon Street (Old Concord Road to Sugar Creek Road): 57 feet - · Woodlawn Road (I-77 to Rockford Court): 46 feet - B. If the future curb line for a non-local or Main Street is not adequately defined by the adopted Streets Map or applicable adopted Area Plan, the curb line shall be determined jointly by CDOT and the Planning Department and will take into account adopted policy, including Transportation and Area Plans.
-The Streets Map shall also be referenced to determine if a 12-foot shared-use path is required in lieu of a standard sidewalk. - C. For an existing or new collector, the future curb line shall be based on the Commercial Wide Street Cross Section found in the Charlotte Land Development Standards Manual.
-For on-street parking on an existing collector to be allowed, the curb line must be relocated consistent with the Commercial Wide Street Cross Section.
-The curb line may be left in its current location; however, on-street parking will not be allowed. - D. For an existing local street, the future curb line shall be based on the Commercial Wide Street Cross Section found in the Land Development Standards Manual if on-street parking is desired.
-For on-street parking to be allowed, the curb line must be relocated consistent with the Commercial Wide Street Cross Section.
-The curb line may be left in its current location; however, on-street parking will not be allowed. - E. For a new local street, the future curb line shall be based on the Commercial Wide Street Cross Section found in the Charlotte Land Development Standards Manual. - F. For property fronting on a transit corridor or greenway that is a primary or secondary frontage, the building setback line should be located according to the applicable adopted plan.
+- A. The future curb line for non-local, collector, and Main Streets shall be determined by an adopted Streets Map.
+Until such time as a Streets Map is developed and adopted for the area in which a property is located, the future curb line will be determined by the applicable adopted Area Plan, with the following exceptions which will measure the future curb line from the street center line: - · South Boulevard (Clanton Road to Sweden Road): 46 feet - · South Boulevard (Sweden Road to I-485): 41 feet - · South Tryon Street (Clanton Road to I-77): 41 feet - North Tryon Street (Old Concord Road to Sugar Creek Road): 32.5 feet - · Woodlawn Road (I-77 to Rockford Court): 46 feet - B. If the future curb line for a non-local, collector, or Main Street is not adequately defined by the adopted Streets Map or applicable adopted Area Plan, the curb line shall be determined jointly by CDOT and the Planning Department and will take into account adopted policy, including Transportation and Area Plans.
+The Streets Map shall also be referenced to determine if a 12-foot shared-use path is required in lieu of a standard sidewalk. - C. For an existing local street, the future curb line shall be based on the adopted Streets Map.
+Until such time as the Streets Map is developed and adopted for the area in which a property is located, the future curb line shall be based on the adopted area plan.
+If the Streets Map and adopted Area Plan do not provide a future curb line for an existing local street, the future curb line shall be based on the Commercial Wide Street Cross Section found in the Charlotte Land Development Standards Manual. - D. For a new local street, the future curb line shall be based on the Commercial Wide Street Cross Section found in the Charlotte Land Development Standards Manual. - E. For property fronting on a transit corridor or greenway that is a primary or secondary frontage, the building setback line should be located according to the applicable adopted plan.
 If the setback line is not defined by an adopted plan, the Planning Director, in consultation with the CATS Director and/or Mecklenburg County Park and Recreation, will determine the location of the building setback.